ankitkuntal18/virtual-lab/pedagogy/README.md

 Read the theory and comprehend the concepts related to the experiment.
 <br>
 <div>
-    In carry look ahead adder two variables such as “carry propagate” and “carry generate” are defined.
- The sum is stored in Si and the carry is stored in C(i+1).
-Boolean functions are implemented for carry output such as C2, C3, C4 then generated.
+ Firstly take two binary numbers to perform experiment.To get the addition take Ai and Bi digit by digit from the end.
+In carry look ahead adder two variables such as “carry propagate(Pi) ” and “carry generate(Gi)” are defined.After that carry (Ci) is generated with the help of Pi and Gi.
+The carry is stored in C(i+1) and the sum(Si) is stored in Pi.Ci .Repeat the same process till the sum of all the digits is calculated.
 Its complexity is log(n).

 </div>
 <br>